zankia/damas-core/1-Installation.md

 Open http://localhost/api (docker) or http://localhost:8090/api (node) in a web browser to access the server located on the same machine

 ##  Next steps
+Now that you have a running server you can read [[2 Getting Started]] to setup a Python, JavaScript or Shell client environment and [[3 API Reference]].

 In case you encounter difficulties during the installation process you could create an issue describing the problem in this repository and we will try to resolve it.

-Now that you have a running server you can read the other pages to setup a client environment (Python, JavaScript, or Command-line)